-The synthesis of thin-film semiconductors can be obtained using a variety of techniques like solution based process or physical deposition.
-Among the solution based, chemical deposition (CBD) is widely used for deposition of smooth and homogeneous films (d <100 nm) used as buffer layers in solar cells.
+Tin-film semiconductors can be fabricated using a variety of techniques like solution-based processes or physical deposition.
+Among the solution-based, chemical deposition (CBD) is widely used for the deposition of smooth and homogeneous films with thickness d <100 nm for solar cells.

-In the picture we can observe the chemical deposition of over TEC/CdS substrate, which can be used a solar energy absorber.
-CBD is widely used as technique for prototyping materials due the low required infrastructure and cost of the supplies.
+In the picture, we can observe the chemical deposition of over a TEC/CdS substrate, which was used as the main absorber layer solar cell.
+CBD is widely used as a technique for prototyping materials due to the required infrastructure and low cost of the supplies.

-The physical deposition like thermal evaporation, sputtering, close-space sublimation is used thinking in a long term development of the technology (commercial use).
-This methods reduce considerably the amount of defects in the bulk and interface of the materials.
+The physical deposition like thermal evaporation, sputtering, close-space sublimation is used thinking in the long term development of the technology (commercial use).
+These methods reduce considerably the number of defects in the bulk and interface of the materials.
 However, the cost of research and development is huge compared to the solution processes.

 Optical, Electrical & Structural Characterization

-Structural characterization (XRD or AFM) is used to identify the structural composition and crystallinity of the developed thin films.
-These results can be complemented by morphology analysis using a scanning electron microscope (SEM) and semi-quantitative composition analysis using the energy dispersive X-ray spectroscopy (EDS) attachment.
+Structural characterization (XRD) is used to identify the crystal structure and crystallinity of the developed thin films.
+These results can be complemented by morphology analysis using a scanning electron microscope (SEM) and semi-quantitative composition analysis using the energy-dispersive X-ray spectroscopy (EDS) attachment.

-Optical analysis like UV-VIS-NIR spectroscopy is necessary for determination of the optical bandgap (Eg) in thin film semiconductors.
+Optical analysis like UV-VIS-NIR spectroscopy is necessary for the determination of the optical bandgap (Eg) in thin-film semiconductors.
 The calculation of Eg is obtained from Tauc-plot or multiple reflection theory derived from the optical transmittance (T) and reflectance (R) spectrum.

 Numerical simulation of solar cells in SCAPS-1D